($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Introduction

-{\bf Proof of \cref{mainthm} assuming \cref{main-c5c7}}.~Since an odd-hole $C_{2t+1}$ where $t\geq 4$ contains a $P_2+P_4$, and since an odd-antihole $\overline{C_{2p+1}}$ where $p\geq 3$ contains a $K_4-e$, the proof of the first assertion of \cref{mainthm} follows as a direct consequence of SPGT \cite{spgt} and from \cref{main-c5c7}.
-The proof of the second assertion of \cref{mainthm} is immediate since the complement graph of the Schl\"afli graph on 27 vertices is a ($P_2+P_4$, $K_4-e$)-free graph $G$ with $\omega(G)= 3$ and $\chi(G)=6$, and since the complete graph on at least 6 vertices is a ($P_2+P_4$, $K_4-e$)-free graph $G$ with $\chi(G)=\omega(G)\geq 6$. {$\Box$}
+{\bf Proof of \cref{mainthm} assuming \cref{main-c5c7}}.~Since an odd hole $C_{2t+1}$ where $t\geq 4$ contains a $P_2+P_4$, and since an odd antihole $\overline{C_{2p+1}}$ where $p\geq 3$ contains a $K_4-e$, the proof of the first assertion of \cref{mainthm} follows as a direct consequence of SPGT \cite{spgt} and from \cref{main-c5c7}.
+The proof of the second assertion of \cref{mainthm} is immediate since the complement graph of the 16-regular Schl\"afli graph on 27 vertices is a ($P_2+P_4$, $K_4-e$)-free graph $G$ with $\omega(G)= 3$ and $\chi(G)=6$, and since the complete graph on at least 6 vertices is a ($P_2+P_4$, $K_4-e$)-free graph $G$ with $\chi(G)=\omega(G)\geq 6$. {$\Box$}

 Moreover, Chen and Zhang \cite{CW} showed that if $G$ is ($P_2+P_4, K_4-e, C_5$)-free with $\omega(G)\geq 5$, then $G$ is perfect.
-Next as a consequence of \cref{main-c5c7}, we show that the lower bound on $\omega$ can be improved.
+Next as an immediate consequence of \cref{main-c5c7}, we show that the lower bound on $\omega$ can be improved.

 \begin{cor} If $G$ is a ($P_2+P_4$, $K_4 -e$, $C_5$)-free graph with $\omega(G)\geq 4$, then $G$ is perfect. \end{cor} {\bf Proof of \cref{cor-per} assuming \cref{main-c5c7}}.~Let $G$ be a ($P_2+P_4$, $K_4 -e$, $C_5$)-free graph with $\omega(G)\geq 4$.
 Suppose to the contrary that $G$ is not perfect.
 Then by SPGT, $G$ contains a $C_7$, and hence from \cref{main-c5c7}:$(iii)$, we have $\omega(G)\leq \chi(G)\leq 3$ which is a contradiction.
 This proves \cref{cor-per}. {$\Box$}